 The history of Granado, the Official Pharmacy of the Brazilian Imperial Family

-The first flagship store of Granado was inaugurated in 2005 in downtown Rio de Janeiro, at the still-standing first address of the company, opened in 1870.
+The first concept store of Granado was inaugurated in 2005 in downtown Rio de Janeiro, at the still-standing first address of the company, opened in 1870.
 When the modernization of the brand began to be considered, it became clear that the richest asset the company had was its collection, well-preserved by the Granado family during the three generations that managed the brand.
 The pharmacy features original storefronts, mortars, scales, vintage advertisements, paintings, and some century-old packaging.

 The history of Granado, the Official Pharmacy of the Brazilian Imperial Family